-Here's the Porto 3-day itinerary that we created and experienced for a magical weekend away.
-We hope you'll benefit from our learnings if you're planning your own long weekend trip to Porto.
+Here's the Porto 3 day itinerary that we created and experienced for a magical weekend away.
+We hope you'll benefit from what we learned if you're planning your own long weekend trip to Porto.

-Day 1 - Morning - Arrival and Orientation
+3 Days in Porto: Day 1 (Morning) - Arrival and Orientation

 - Getting There: Porto is served by the major low cost airlines in Europe including Ryanair and EasyJet.
 Here is a link to the full list of airlines servicing Porto.